Development Permit

 The Building Inspection department is responsible for the regulation of construction, alteration, and repair or demolition of buildings and structures within the Municipality of Shelburne, Town of Shelburne and Town of Lockeport.
 All Bylaws are enforced for the protection of residents and businesses.

-Once the inspection department has received your “completed” application, every effort will be made to issue your permit within 5 business days.
+Once the inspection department has received your “completed” application and confirmation of your development permit, every effort will be made to issue your permit within 5 business days.

 Renewal Form